 Online tools such as Google and Bing translators make this possible.

 You may eventually become bored as a translator.
-This employment is not suitable for everyone because of repetitive work and staring at a laptop screen most of the day.
+This employment is unsuitable for everyone because of repetitive work and staring at a laptop screen most of the day.

 This may not be the right path if you prefer a creative career.
-But despite some apparent flaws, translators’ benefits outweigh their drawbacks.
+However, despite some apparent flaws, translators’ benefits outweigh their drawbacks.

 Those learning a foreign language may find it beneficial to make a translator career.